tigera-solutions/fortinet-enablement/modules/deploy-app-1.md

 ![fortimanager-policy.png](../img/fortimanager-policy.png)

 6. Now you can validate that this policy was translated by Calico Enterprise into a Kubernetes/Calico Network Policy and was added to the `fortimanager` Tier in Calico Enterprise.

 ![calico-fortimanager-policy.png](../img/calico-fortimanager-policy.png)

 You should see for policies created to secure both applications in both the Ingress and Egress direction.

 7. Congratulations!
-You have successfully completed all the labs !
+You have successfully completed all the labs.